jamen/pull-create-html/readme.md

 > Create an html file from js and css file streams

+A stream that produces a [html pull-stream file](https://github.com/jamen/pull-files) with optional settings such as a title, various meta options, js and css content streams, and a body, etc.

 ```js
 var pull = require('pull-stream')
 var pair = require('pull-pair')